|Nutrition Facts (per serving)|

 The process only has three basic steps: melt and infuse the butter, shape the rolls, then coat and bake.
 There’s no need for the dough to rise, so the whole recipe takes under an hour from start to finish—a treat for your schedule as well as your palate.

-Open the cans of biscuit dough.
-Separate the biscuits from one another, then use a pair of kitchen shears to cut each biscuit into four equal pieces.
+Open cans of biscuit dough.
+Separate biscuits from one another, then use a pair of kitchen shears to cut each biscuit into four equal pieces.
 Gently roll each piece into a little ball.
-Place each ball into the prepared pan in a single layer.
+Place each ball into prepared pan in a single layer.

-Pour the remaining garlic butter over the balls of dough.
+Pour remaining garlic butter over balls of dough.

-Bake for about 20 minutes, or until the entire surface of the dough is lightly browned.
+Bake for about 20 minutes, or until entire surface of dough is lightly browned.
 The middle will take a little longer than the sides.

-Remove from the oven.
-Top with shredded cheese, and Parmesan, if using, then bake for 5 about more minutes, or until cheese is melted with a few crispy edges.
+Remove from oven.
+Top with shredded cheese, and Parmesan, then bake for 5 more minutes, or until cheese is melted with a few crispy edges.
 Serve immediately.